 Companies outsource each of these individual pieces to other companies for efficiency.

-Smaller companies will often outsource components for their finished products to local companies.
-This exchange of work will help boost the local economy and it will also build a good rapport with the local supplier of components.
-A good rapport with local suppliers is an asset in times of rush orders or when a change in product has been made.
-Local connections create shorter lead times on products.
-In a time crunch a manufacturer can physically go to the local supplier and implement the component quickly into their production.
+Smaller companies will often outsource components to local companies.
+This exchange of work will help boost the local economy.
+Also, it will build a good rapport with the local supplier.
+A good rapport with local suppliers is an asset.
+Especially, in times of rush orders.
+It’s also an asset when a change in product has been made.
+Local connections create shorter lead times.
+In a time crunch, a manufacturer can physically go to the local supplier.
+There they can implement the component change quickly into their production.

 American manufacturers offshore components to foreign companies.
 This is to lower costs.
 It is also due to, their manufacturing needs not being met by an American company.
 Manufacturers offshore components the same way they outsource them.
 Wiring, hardware, housing, and other components can come from foreign countries.
 Countries such as, China or Japan.
 Manufacturers will use products from these other countries because of cost efficiency.
 Components from Asian countries can cost less to manufacture.

 When outsourcing components locally, delivery often takes less time.
 This is in comparison to outsourcing from a foreign country.
 Depending on when the manufacture needs the parts a longer wait can affect the rest of production.
 Also, with farther to travel there is a higher chance of the loss of products.

 When there is a loss of a component in transit, a manufacturer’s wait time is now double.
 This can create a critical situation for the manufacturer.
 Especially, if they are on a tight dead line.